ValKmjolnir/MyMatrix/README.md

 ## Build

 OpenMP is needed.
+Enable OpenMP by `-fopenmp` flag.

+### MacOS Build

-If want to build on macOS, install OpenMP by `brew install libomp`, and remember use homebrew clang instead of apple clang.
+Install OpenMP by `brew install libomp`, and remember to use homebrew clang instead of apple clang.